Prediction Theory for Stationary Functional Time Series

 There is an extensive theory here, due mainly to Wiener and Masani and to Helson and Lowdenslager.
 We note that the coefficient matrices ${\Phi}_n$ in the Taylor expansion

 appear in the prediction-error matrix (and operator, in the vector case, below).
-See e.g. Masani [Mas2, p.278], Whittle [Whi] (for the scalar case, see e.g. [GreSz, \S 10.8]).
-Payen [Pay, II.8 Prop.
-9] shows that in the Hilbert case factorization is possible iff the spectral density decomposes as

-where the operators $Q_n$ are projections onto one-dimensional subspaces and the ${\rho}_n$ are scalar functions satisfying Szeg\H{o}'s condition $(Sz)$. \\ \i For factorizations in the operator case, we refer to [RosR Ch.
+See e.g. Masani [Mas2, p.278], Whittle [Whi] (for the scalar case, see e.g. [GreSz, \S 10.8]). \\ \i For factorizations in the operator case, we refer to [RosR Ch.
 6].
 We also mention briefly the approach of Power [Pow].
 We make the restrictive assumption that the spectral density $f$ is essentially bounded (i.e. is bounded, after excluding some null set on the torus $\T$).
 Then

 where $g$ is a positive operator and $h$ is analytic and outer.
 Here $g$ can be taken to be {\it minimal}.
 A Wold(-Zasuhin) decomposition is obtained.
 The prediction-error operator $G(f)$ of $f$ is obtained as